Draft Native Vegetation Regulatory map

-A staged release of the draft native vegetation regulatory map is now underway.
+- The staged release of the draft native vegetation regulatory commenced in October 2022 and is now complete.

-• The draft native vegetation regulatory map has been released for 15% of the state.
+- The draft native vegetation regulatory map is now available for all areas of New South Wales.

-• The draft map does not have legal effect - that is, it does not impose any new legal obligations and is not binding.
+- The draft map does not have legal effect; it does not impose any new legal obligations and is not binding.

-• Landholders can seek a free review of the draft map as it relates to their land.
-The review will normally be completed in 40 days.
+- Landholders can seek a free review of the draft map as it relates to their land.
+We will normally complete the review in 40 days.

 Around 6% of New South Wales was formally mapped in 2017 to identify sensitive and vulnerable categories of land.
-There is a legal obligation to map 2 other categories of land across the state - category 1 (exempt) and category 2 (regulated) land.
+Sensitive and vulnerable land categories continue to be in force.
+There is also a legal obligation to map 2 other categories of land across the state – category 1 (exempt) and category 2 (regulated) land.

 Publication of the draft map

-The draft map is being published to enable landholders to review the accuracy of the map of their land before the map is finalised.
-Landholders can still request map revisions without charge even after the map is finalised.
+The draft map has been published to enable landholders to review the accuracy of the map of their land before the map is finalised.
+Landholders can still request map revisions without charge, even after the map is finalised.

 The draft native vegetation regulatory map does not create new regulatory requirements or place additional requirements on landholders.
 While the draft native vegetation regulatory map is under review, land categories remain defined by the criteria in the legislation.

-While it is only a draft, landholders can consider the draft native vegetation regulatory map when making decisions about native vegetation management.
+Although still a draft at this stage, landholders can utilise the draft native vegetation regulatory map when making decisions about native vegetation management.
 For example, if landholders agree that land mapped as draft category 1 (exempt) land meets the criteria in the Local Land Services Act, they can feel confident they do not require Local Land Services approval to clear native vegetation on that land.
 Being able to see the draft native vegetation regulatory map can help reduce the risk of the landholder making an error in deciding what category an area of land is in, which may inadvertently lead to breaches of the Local Land Services Act.

 Checking the draft map and seeking reviews

-If you live within the release region described above and are considering managing native vegetation on your land, you can:
+If you are considering managing native vegetation on your land, you can:

-• request a free map review now or at any time in the future – if you think the draft map is inaccurate in specific areas, you can supply more information by contacting us, which will be assessed in relation to the land category criteria specified in the Local Land Services Act.
+- request a free map review now or at any time in the future – if you think the draft map is inaccurate in specific areas you can contact us and supply more information, which will be assessed in relation to the land category criteria specified in the Local Land Services Act.

 Benefits of the draft map for a landholder